 Do you care about the environment and want to make a difference?

-- This fully funded programme will allow students to learn more about the environmental issues of climate change facing New Zealand, particularly ocean acidification, greenhouse gas emissions, atmospheric carbon dioxide, climate trends, liveable cities, adaptation and resilience.
+- This fully funded programme will allow students to learn more about the environmental issues of climate change facing New Zealand, particularly ocean acidification, greenhouse gas emissions, climate trends, liveable cities, adaptation and resilience.

 - Develop leadership skills while participating in outdoor activities.

 - Meet and engage with inspiring and informative speakers, including experts from the Ministry for the Environment, Sir Peter Blake Trust alumni, local and national politicians, business and community leaders, and like-minded peers.

 - Delegates to YELF are eligible to join future Young Blake Expeditions as student voyagers.